BeeXD/Pterodactyl-status-to-discord/README.md

 # Pterodactyl-status-to-discord
-Posts The server status from pterocyadl panel to discord webhook
+Posts The server status from Pterodactyl panel to discord webhook

 # Requirements
 * Node.js